mikolajb/cookery/README.md

 # Cookery #

+## Features

+- Integration with Jupyter Notebook
+- connect to cloud
+- another example with services
+- three layers of Cookery
+  - guideline for users
+  - guideline for developers
+  - example on how to implement the lower layer
+  - ask Kasia what happened with this student
+  - write something

+## Video

 Cookery is a framework for designing Domain Specific Languages for scientific applications in a cloud environment.

 ## How to install ##

 You will need to use Python3.
-I tested it with version 3.5.2.
+I tested it with version 3.6.

 Clone the repository: